drughub-marketplace-link-pro/drughub-marketplace-link/README.md

-Update: link is back online and operational
+Update: Link is now clickable